 In accordance with the provisions of the NEPC Act, a notice of intention to prepare a draft NEPM was published in the Commonwealth Government Notices Gazette on Wednesday 23 February 2011 and in The Australian on Wednesday 23 February 2011 and Friday 25 February 2011.
-The next steps, following the close of the notification period, are to prepare the draft NEPM and impact statement and release them for public consultation.
+The next steps, following the close of the notification period, were to prepare the draft NEPM and impact statement and release them for public consultation.
+The public consultation period ended on 22 August 2011 and a final NEPM and impact statement have been prepared.